 Click for tips on teaching a child how to correctly hold a pencil.

-image shared by olga
+image by melissa

 Since all letters and numbers are made of five simple movements, a child must first be able to hold a pencil and follow a straight, diagonal, or circular line.
-This pre-writing is introduced in the last few weeks of the 2 Year Curriculum and reviewed in the 3 Year.
+This pre-writing activity is introduced in the last few weeks of the 2 Year Curriculum and reviewed in the 3 Year.

 To begin teaching this process, the ABCJLM Handwriting Curriculum includes worksheets with 3" vertical lines.
-Then as the child is ready, he/she is introduced to horizontal, diagonal, and circles.
+When the child is ready, he/she is introduced to horizontal, diagonal, and circles.
 Green dots are provided for "go" and red dots for "stop.".
 Help the child place her pencil on the green dot, draw along the yellow, and stop at the red dot.

 The Pre-Writing Worksheets are available to order in the 2 or 3 Year Workbooks or in the Handwriting Workbook.